persidastricl/persidastricl/README.md

 ## Persistant Data Structures in Common Lisp

-This project is very early ALPHA code.
-Everything! is subject to change so please use/proceed with caution.
+This project is BETA code.
+Please use/proceed with caution.

 This project started out as a learning experience and another implementation of persistent and transient HAMT maps, sets, and vectors in common lisp.
 After things settled a bit, other things were added a little at a time.
 These things include lazy sequences, basic atoms, and some common lisp interop around some core functions similar to those found in clojure.
-The goal was to create a familiar and practical environment where I could work as easily and efficiently in common lisp as I was used to working in clojure.
+The goal was to create a comfortable, familiar, and practical environment where I could work as easily and efficiently in common lisp as I was used to working in clojure.
 For my personal uses, the goal was achieved.
 For anyone else, this might not be the case so use at your own risk.

+Seems to work fine (so far) with:
+ * sbcl
+ * allegro

+Please let me know if you have it running with any other Lisp systems.

 ## Setting up `asdf` to find persidastricl

 In order for quicklisp to load the project, `asdf` should be configured to find it.
 See this [link](https://github.com/lisp/net.comon-lisp.asdf/blob/master/README.source-registry) to configure asdf for searching for source trees and specific projects.
 There are several ways to configure things.
 Choose the setup that works for you.

+NOTE: the project is in [Ultralisp](https://ultralisp.org) and can be loaded with quicklisp easily if you have that repository configured.

 ## Building and Testing

-Once you have `asdf` configured for your system, you should be able to eval the following forms to load and test the project.
+Once you have `asdf` configured for your system (or [Ultralisp](https://ultralisp.org)), you should be able to eval the following forms to load and test the project on your system.

 ```common-lisp
 (ql:quickload :fiveam)